NuGet/docs.microsoft.com-nuget/docs/api/search-query-service-resource.md

 verified       | boolean                    | no       | A JSON boolean indicating whether the package is [verified](../reference/id-prefix-reservation.md)

-On nuget.org, a verified package is one which has a package ID matching a reserved ID prefix and owned by one of the reserved namespace's owners.
+On nuget.org, a verified package is one which has a package ID matching a reserved ID prefix and owned by one of the reserved prefix's owners.
 For more information, see the [documentation about ID prefix reservation](../reference/id-prefix-reservation.md).

 The metadata contained in the search result object is taken from the latest package version.
 Each item in the